You Deserve Love And Respect | BTR.ORG

 You deserve love and respect.
-It’s easy to forget that when you are betrayed and abused.
+It’s easy to forget that when you have experienced

 “Lundy Bancroft says, ‘No woman can be understood by the man who is bullying her.’
 He just cannot see her for who she is, so his perceptions about her and the way he interacts with her, is not a reflection of who she really is.